kumahq/kuma/UPGRADE.md

 If such a section does not exist, the upgrade you want to perform does not have any particular instructions.

+## Upgrade to `1.3.0`

+Starting with this version `Mesh` resource will limit the maximal number of mtls backends to 1, so please make sure your `Mesh` has correct backend applied before the upgrade.

+Outbound generated internally are no longer listed in `dataplane.network.outbound[]`.
+For Kubernetes, they will automatically disappear.
+For universal to remove them you should recreate your dataplane resources (either with `kumactl apply` or by restarting your services if the dataplanes lifecycle is managed by Kuma).

 ## Upgrade to `1.2.1`

 When Global is upgraded to `1.2.1` and Zone CP is still `1.2.0`, ZoneIngresses will always be listed as offline.